kayoyin/Prodigy/README.md

 old description -
 The first team, "Translators", will define how music will be represented by text: what notes are mapped to which characters, how time/ticks are defined through text...
 They will also write an algorithm who takes as input MIDI files and outputs a text file with relevant elements in defined format.

-Also talk here about evaluating translate algorithm accuracy evaluation
+Also talk here about translate algorithm accuracy evaluation

 <a name="network"></a>
 ## 4. Neural Network